 Plus, new competitors are entering the scene on a regular basis.
 Nintendo, EA, and a host of other industry upstarts are on the move.
 It’ll only get better from here.

 So if you’re a gamer who loves to try out new titles, and doesn’t want to spend a fortune on countless products, game streaming services are the option for you.
 Thinking about giving it a shot?
 The folks here at High Ground Gaming say go for it.
-After all, exploration and adventure is what gaming’s all about.
+After all, exploration and adventure are what gaming’s all about.